-- attempt mainly to connect and integrate questions, concepts, theoretical frameworks, methodologies and/or findings from different scientific disciplines, possibly leading to the breaking of boundaries between disciplines and the formation of new domains of science, and usually involving a supervisory team that is heterogeneous in terms of the scientific backgrounds/disciplines included. - or: - report mainly on research that is based on active engagement with nonacademic groups during part of the research process - usually with the aim of addressing real-life societal challenges - whereby the knowledge and understanding of stakeholders is connected to and integrated with scientific understanding.
+attempt mainly to connect and integrate questions, concepts, theoretical frameworks, methodologies and/or findings from different scientific disciplines, possibly leading to the breaking of boundaries between disciplines and the formation of new domains of science, and usually involving a supervisory team that is heterogeneous in terms of the scientific backgrounds/disciplines included.

-Appendix 5a Thesis evaluation form as sent to the thesis committee
+or:

+report mainly on research that is based on active engagement with nonacademic groups during part of the research process - usually with the aim of addressing real-life societal challenges - whereby the knowledge and understanding of stakeholders is connected to and integrated with scientific understanding.
+Appendix 5b Evaluation process of PhD theses at Wageningen University At Wageningen University, PhD theses are evaluated based on five key criteria using a standard evaluation form and a rubric.
+The rubric ensures consistency in assessments and facilitates discussions among evaluators, including examiners and the (co-)promotor(s) (supervisors).
+Additionally, it provides clarity to PhD candidates about the expectations for their thesis.